 So let’s say for example you’re in touring mode and you’re driving at 55mph.
 From there go to 40mph.
 Then go to 50mph.
 Maybe go to 30mph. or 31 or 46 or 59mph.
 There is no wrong way to do it.
 Just change the speed up every so often.

 If you’re thinking too much about it then you’re not having fun.

 Just go easy and enjoy yourself, its hard to do it wrong.

 And as always consult your owners manual and your local dealer for proper break in.

-This is pretty common on many manufactures who make engines especially high power ones.
+This is pretty common on many manufacturers who make engines, especially high power ones.